vicenteherrera/kubernetes_tutorial/docs/02_setup_az_sp.md

 This procedure should be done only once, even if you delete the cluster and destroy the infrastructure resources.

 ### Create Storage for Terraform to store plan

-Execute the following script to create a Resource Group called "tstate", and inside it, an storage with random name.
+We will use an storage volume in Azure to store the infrastructure state created with Terraform later.
+To do this, execute the following script and it will create on _westeurope_ location a Resource Group called "tstate", and inside it, an storage with "tstatesystest" name.

 For more information, see: https://docs.microsoft.com/en-us/azure/terraform/terraform-backend